ShubhmKaale/Boston-Housing-Project/README.md

 So our aim in this project is to find the features on which the Boston housing price depends.
-Then using those features we are going to train the model so that in future, using those feature we can predict the price in Boston.
+Then using those features we are going to train the model. we will apply Linear regression and polynomial regression.
-Before that, we must to preprocess the data and remove the outliers from the data but data we have taken does not need to be preprocessed.

 Note:- More info about data and its source is in housing.txt